 Because it is one of the non-psychoactive cannabinoids, meaning it does not cause a “high” like THC does, CBG has been the subject of dozens of laboratory studies into its various potential health benefits.

-Here are a few of the more robust findings:
+Here are a few of the more robust studies:

 Neuroprotection and Autoimmune Disease

-Cannabigerol has been shown to have neuroprotective properties.
-This means that CBG may help protect against nerve damage by providing an anti-inflammatory effect and boosting antioxidant defense systems.
+Researchers have studied the neuroprotective properties of CBG and found that it may help protect against nerve damage by providing an anti-inflammatory effect and boosting antioxidant defense systems.

 Research is ongoing, but CBG appears to play a role in regulating bladder control.
 It turns out that the bladder has a high concentration of cannabinoid receptors, suggesting that the Endocannabinoid System plays an important role in promoting homeostasis in this system.